 Sessions that count for CE credit include:

 If there is no 4-digit or 5-digit session code, the activity does not carry CE credit.
-Activities that do not carry CE credit include, but are not limited to, the Opening General Session; the Awards Ceremony; exhibits; Caring Square community service activities; board, committee, and council meetings; and the Graduate School Fair and NSSLHA activities.
+Activities that do not carry CE credit include, but are not limited to, the Opening General Session; the Awards Ceremony; Exhibitor Demonstrations; Caring Square community service activities; board, committee, and council meetings; and the Graduate School Fair and NSSLHA activities.

 The number of credits you earn is determined by the duration of the educational sessions you attend.
 Your total hours are converted to PDHs or ASHA CEUs.
 Both PDHs and ASHA CEUs are rounded down to the nearest half hour.
-So, if you spend a total of 16 hours and 45 minutes in education sessions, you will earn 16.5 PDHs or 1.65 ASHA CEUs.
+So, if you spend a total of 14 hours and 45 minutes in education sessions, you will earn 14.5 PDHs or 1.45 ASHA CEUs.

 You must attend sessions in full in order to claim credit for them.
 The system will not allow you to claim credit for two in-person sessions that overlap in time according to the program.